solita/solita.github.com/_posts/2014-04-01-real-world-clojure.md

 You may have heard already that Clojure is great and going to dominate the world this year.
 But will it?
-In this article I will dig deeply into one of our Clojure projects so that you can see what a real world Clojure project looks like and decide for yourself.
-I will try to offer as objective a view on the matter as I can.
+In this article I will dig deep into one of our Clojure projects so that you can see what a real world Clojure project looks like and decide for yourself.
+I will try to offer as objective a view on the matter as I can, but I will cover many things where we benefit from the Clojure way of doing things.

 This is not a huge project, but not a trivial example either.
 Our software, Aitu, is a practical and pretty straightforward web project.
 You can view the full source code